Whatsapp Icon

 • Get Regular Screenings: Early detection is crucial.
 Individuals over the age of 45 are recommended to undergo regular screenings such as colonoscopies to detect any precancerous polyps or colorectal cancers early on.

-• Maintain a Healthy Diet: A diet rich in fruits, vegetables, whole grains, and low in red and processed meats can lower your risk.
+• Maintain a Healthy Diet: A diet rich in fruits, vegetables, and whole grains, and low in red and processed meats can lower your risk.
 Fiber plays a critical role in keeping your digestive system healthy.

 • Regular Physical Activity: Maintaining a regular exercise routine helps in reducing the risk of colorectal cancer.
 Aim for at least 30 minutes of moderate to vigorous exercise most days of the week.